 10. Access to rooms with audio security measures should be strictly controlled.
 Access should be limited to authorised persons with the appropriate security clearance, briefings and need to know.
-Refer to the DSPF Principle72 - Physical Security and the DSPF Principle 74 - Access Control for more information.
+Refer to the DSPF Principle 72 - Physical Security and the DSPF Principle 74 - Access Control for more information.

-11. Table 1 describes the appropriate audio secure facilities for classified conversations.
+11. Table 1 describes the appropriate audio secure facilities for classified conversations at SECRET or above.
 Audio secure facilities are rated in accordance with a measure of audio privacy.